thehaseebshah/garden/content/Public Rulebook/Methods of Note Taking.md

 	- If you want to memorize as is, move it to [[Permanent Notes]]
 	- Move source material to [[References]]
 	- Rephrase using [[Progressive Summarization]], add pics, diagrams etc.
-	- Make it atomic, connect and tag Up, Forward, Backward
+	- Make it atomic, connect it Up, Forward, Backward
 	- Convert to flashcard
 	- Tag the permanent note using one of [[Note Tags and Folders]]
 	- Check Graph View to See if you need to create any Map of Content